vshsolutions/aws-code-deploy/README.md

 ```

-## How to Include In Your Project
+## Usage

-### Composer (For PHP Projects)
+### Composer (PHP Projects)
-1. Include in `composer.json` as follows:
+1. Include the `techpivot/aws-code-deploy` project from Packagist as a development dependency:

+    **composer.json**
     ```json
     "require-dev" : {
         "techpivot/aws-code-deploy": "~1.0"
     }
     ```

+    or via command line:

+    ```bash
+    composer require --dev techpivot/aws-code-deploy ~1.0
+    ```

-  * The file can then be executed from the /vendor/bin directory: `bash vendor/bin/aws-code-deploy.sh`
+2. The file can then be executed directly: `./vendor/bin/aws-code-deploy.sh`

 ### NPM (General Projects)
+Include the `aws-code-deploy` from NPM as a local or global dependency.

+#### **Global**
+1. `npm install aws-code-deploy -g`
+2. The file can then be executed directly: `aws-code-deploy`

+#### **Local**
+1. `npm install aws-code-deploy`
+2. The file can then be executed directly: `./node_modules/aws-code-deploy/bin/aws-code-deploy.sh`

 ## Environment Variables

-Brief summary is listed in the table below.
-Full descriptions with recommendations can be found by searching
-the readme for the variable name.
+Environment variables are used to control the deployment actions.
+A brief summary is listed in the table below.
+Full descriptions with recommendations can be found by searching the readme for the variable name.

 | Variable                                  | Required | Description                                                |
 | :---------------------------------------- | :------- | :----------------------------------------------------------|